top of page

-There was a great flood that engulfed the world.
+Long, long ago, there was a great flood that engulfed the world.
 People and animals were tragically swept away with their homes.
 Mountains disappeared into the water, and boats could not withstand the raging storms.
-Among the chaos, there was a loving Hmong couple who came up with a plan to save their children, a son and a daughter aged nine and ten.
-They placed the children into a large, red, wooden drum, and sealed them inside with an enchantment.
+Among the chaos, there was a loving Hmong couple who hatched a plan to save their children—a son and a daughter of nine and ten.
+They placed the children into a large, red drum and sealed them inside with an enchantment.
 The drum had two faces made from cow skin, one at each end of the wooden body.
-This particular drum was created and used only for funerals, to accompany another instrument that ferries the dead to the afterlife.
+This particular drum was created and used only for funerals to accompany another instrument that ferries the dead to the afterlife.
 Within a day, the sea swallowed the earth, and all that remain was the enchanted drum with the children safely inside.

-When the flood was over, the drum landed in a deep green valley.
-The children soon realized they were no longer floating on water.
+After the waters of the great flood had receded, the drum that had been the children's refuge came to rest in a deep green valley.
+The brother and sister soon realized they were no longer floating on water.
 They knew they had landed on stable ground, so they unsealed the drum and emerged from it.
-They set foot on the new land, and felt the fertile soil beneath their toes.
-The valley was cradled in the center of sweeping green mountains.
-The fragrance of blooming flowers, the smell of damp moss, rain, and wet tree trunks filled the air.
+As they ventured out, their feet greeted the fertile earth, and the valley embraced them with its lush greenery.
+The aromatic blend of flora and damp moss, rain, and wet tree trunks filled the air.
 The sun-kissed valley was a paradise, flowing with waterfalls and a wide, clear river.
-Fishes swam down the river as the children continued to explore their new home.
+Schools of fish danced in the waters as the children continued to explore their new home.
 They found food growing on trees and vines, and found animals, cotton, and wool.
 They made tools and built shelter.
 Over time, the siblings discovered that they were the only two humans left alive.

-The sister greatly disagreed, as they were family.
-She took the uneasy feeling in her stomach as a sign, and made a different suggestion, “Let’s ask the god in the sky what we should do?”
+The sister, however, greatly disagreed as they were family.
+She took the uneasy feeling in her stomach as a sign, and made a different suggestion, “Let’s ask the god in the sky for guidance?”

 The siblings stood on a high mountain.
 The brother shouted to the sky, “Great god!
 There are no other humans left on earth.
 Can we be married?”